AlexRiveraU/reading-notes/read-18.md

 ### Things I want to know more about

-* I would like to know more about how to implement symmetric and asymmetric encryption and when it is recommended to use each one of them.
+* I would like to know more about how to implement symmetric and asymmetric encryption, and when is recommended to use each one of them.

 ---